caseyg/awesome/TOPICS.md

 *   [ckan/ckan](https://github.com/ckan/ckan) - CKAN is an open-source DMS (data management system) for powering data hubs and data portals.
 CKAN makes it easy to publish, share and use data.
 It powers catalog.data.gov, open.canada.ca/data, data.humdata.org among many other sites.

-## ai

-*   [LangbaseInc/BaseAI](https://github.com/LangbaseInc/BaseAI) - BaseAI — The Web AI Framework

-*   [mediar-ai/screenpipe](https://github.com/mediar-ai/screenpipe) - open source 24/7 screen & voice recording for the age of superintelligence

-*   [livekit/agents](https://github.com/livekit/agents) - Build real-time multimodal AI applications 🤖🎙️📹

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but for svelte5, with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

-*   [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
-It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.

-*   [phidatahq/phidata](https://github.com/phidatahq/phidata) - Build AI Agents with memory, knowledge, tools and reasoning.
-Chat with them using a beautiful Agent UI.

-*   [activepieces/activepieces](https://github.com/activepieces/activepieces) - Your friendliest open source AI automation tool ✨ Workflow automation tool 200+ integration / Enterprise automation tool / Zapier Alternative

-*   [elie222/inbox-zero](https://github.com/elie222/inbox-zero) - Open source email app to reach inbox zero fast.

-*   [yuhattor/copilot-patterns](https://github.com/yuhattor/copilot-patterns) - This document is a compilation of best practices for AI-Native development, curated by our community.
-Discover useful tips and tricks for leveraging tools to improve your AI development process.

-*   [khoj-ai/khoj](https://github.com/khoj-ai/khoj) - Your AI second brain.
-Self-hostable.
-Get answers from the internet or your docs.
-Use any online or local LLM (e.g gpt, claude, gemini, llama, qwen, mistral).
-Build custom agents, personalized automations.

-*   [rapidpages/rapidpages](https://github.com/rapidpages/rapidpages) - Generate React and Tailwind components using AI

-*   [raidendotai/openv0](https://github.com/raidendotai/openv0) - AI generated UI components

-*   [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - LLM based autonomous agent that conducts local and web research on any topic and generates a comprehensive report with citations.

-*   [r2d4/llm.ts](https://github.com/r2d4/llm.ts) - Call any LLM with a single API.
-Zero dependencies.

-*   [different-ai/embedbase](https://github.com/different-ai/embedbase) - A dead-simple API to build LLM-powered apps

-*   [vasilecampeanu/obsidian-weaver](https://github.com/vasilecampeanu/obsidian-weaver) - Weaver is an Obsidian plugin that integrates a ChatGPT-like interface into your note-taking workflow.
-This plugin makes it easy to access AI-generated suggestions and insights within Obsidian, helping you improve your writing and brainstorming process.

-*   [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Secure open source cloud runtime for AI apps & AI agents

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

-*   [supabase-community/nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.

-*   [different-ai/obsidian-ava](https://github.com/different-ai/obsidian-ava) - Quickly format your notes with ChatGPT in Obsidian

-*   [deepfates/silicon](https://github.com/deepfates/silicon) - Add some intelligence to your notes with Silicon AI for Obsidian

-*   [supabase/supabase](https://github.com/supabase/supabase) - The open source Firebase alternative.
-Supabase gives you a dedicated Postgres database to build your web, mobile, and AI applications.

-*   [huridocs/uwazi](https://github.com/huridocs/uwazi) - Uwazi is a web-based, open-source solution for building and sharing document collections

 ## baseai

 *   [LangbaseInc/BaseAI](https://github.com/LangbaseInc/BaseAI) - BaseAI — The Web AI Framework